A Novel Approach to Neutrino-Hydrogen Measurements: Selection of -H Interactions

 \subsection{Kinematic analysis}

-\subsubsection{Selection of $\nu_\mu p \to \mu^- p \pi^+$ and $\bar \nu_\mu p \to \mu^+ p \pi^-$}
+\subsubsection{Selection of $\nu_\mu {\rm H} \to \mu^- p \pi^+$ and $\bar \nu_\mu {\rm H} \to \mu^+ p \pi^-$}

-In order to illustrate the potential of the technique we propose for the measurement of H interactions, we start from an analysis based upon simple kinematic cuts and the cleanest topologies $\nu_\mu p \to \mu^- p \pi^+$ and $\bar \nu_\mu p \to \mu^+ p \pi^-$, mainly originated from resonance production.
-Detailed GEANT4 simulations indicate that the average proton reconstruction efficiency~\footnote{To be reconstructed the proton track must have enough hits to allow a momentum determination from the bending in B field.
-In principle some of the events failing this requirement can still be reconstructed from the energy deposition in the available hits.
-We do not make any attempt to recover such protons.} is about 93\% for H events and 67\% in C events, since in this latter case nuclear effects result, on average, in smaller kinetic energies and larger angles for the protons.
+In order to illustrate the potential of the proposed technique, we start from an analysis of the cleanest topologies $\nu_\mu p \to \mu^- p \pi^+$ and $\bar \nu_\mu p \to \mu^+ p \pi^-$, mainly originating from resonance production.
+Detailed GEANT4 simulations indicate that the average proton reconstruction efficiency~\footnote{To be reconstructed the proton track emerging from a vertex must have at least four hits in the bending plane to allow a momentum determination.
+We do not make any attempt to reconstruct events failing such a requirementfrom the energy deposition of the available hits.} is about 93\% for H events and 67\% in C events, since in this latter case nuclear effects result, on average, in smaller kinetic energies and larger angles for the protons.
 As discussed in Sec.~\ref{sec:framework}, the final state particles from these processes on H can be accurately reconstructed in the detector described in Sec.~\ref{sec:targets}, thus resulting in an excellent measurement of all the relevant kinematic variables.